This story is part of a partnership with Advocate Condell Centre Club.

-Join new gym or start new class, video program.
-Go 150% from the get go, hardest level, heaviest weights.
+Join a new gym or start a new class, video program.
+Go 150% from the get-go, hardest level, heaviest weights.
 Workout every single day no fail.
 Post sweaty selfies about how I’m dying from the workout.

 Two weeks or less in burn out, get bored, get derailed because of a sick kid, or get injured.
 Throw in the towel and declare this plan a total failure, not for me.

 It’s been different this time, and not because I’m older and wiser that is for sure!
 The benefit of being at Centre Club for this journey, a medical-based facility as opposed to a fitness center, is that the trainers and staff are all looking out for me and my health.
 They are not concerned with making an up-sell, trying to get me to sign up for additional classes or food.
 Their core mission and combined goals are to make sure everyone is working out in a safe and healthy manner.

 That is why all facilities and classes are included in the membership.
 Unless it’s taught by an outside instructor or has limited space (TRX, Pilates Reformer) all the classes are available to any member at any time.
 It’s also why every single new member gets a one-on-one training session with a Centre Club trainer before they start working out.
 The trainer will talk with them about their goals and their history, go over all the equipment and how to use it properly and help develop a routine to get you off to a good start.

 Here is a (slightly longer than) 2-minute tour of mine and Loralie’s first visit and training session at Center Club Libertyville.